nrwl/nx/docs/fundamentals/develop-like-google.md

 # Developing Like Google: Monorepos and Automation

 In this guide you will look at one of the most interesting parts of Nx.
-The part that make so many things so much easier, that it has a transformative effect on a team and even on an organization.
+The part that make many things so much easier, that it has a transformative effect on a team and even on an organization.

 What is it?